 More information about treatment for specific types of head and neck cancers is in the following PDQ® cancer treatment summaries, which are available in patient and health professional versions, as well as in Spanish (the links below go to the patient versions in English):

 The patient and the doctor should consider treatment options carefully.
-They should discuss each type of treatment and how it might change the way the patient looks, talks, eats, or breathes.
+They should discuss each type of treatment and how it might change how the patient looks, talks, eats, or breathes.

 Patients who receive radiation to the head and neck may experience redness, irritation, and sores in the mouth; a dry mouth or thickened saliva; difficulty in swallowing; changes in taste; or nausea.
 Other problems that may occur during treatment are loss of taste, which may decrease appetite and affect nutrition, and earaches (caused by the hardening of ear wax).
 Patients may also notice some swelling or drooping of the skin under the chin and changes in the texture of the skin.
 The jaw may feel stiff, and patients may not be able to open their mouth as wide as before treatment.

 Clinical trials are research studies conducted with people who volunteer to take part.
-Participation in clinical trials is an option for many patients with head and neck cancer.
-A list of clinical trials to treat head and neck cancers can be found at the link below.
+Participation in clinical trials is an option for many patients with head and neck cancer

 The goal of treatment for head and neck cancers is to control the disease, but doctors are also concerned about preserving the function of the affected areas as much as they can and helping the patient return to normal activities as soon as possible after treatment.
 Rehabilitation is a very important part of this process.
 The goals of rehabilitation depend on the extent of the disease and the treatment that a patient has received.